-1 This working paper is an extended and indepth version of the analysis in IFN working paper no 907.
-We thank Magnus Henrekson, Pontus Braunerhjelm, Mikael Stenkula, Annette Alstadsæter, Håkan Selin, Erik Grönqvist and participants in the June 2011 IFN/Swedish Entrepreneurship Forum Conference Entrepreneurship, Industrial Development and Growth, Nationell konferens i nationalekonomi in Stockholm 2012, and the Nordic workshop on tax evasion in Stockholm 2013, as well as seminar participants at Uppsala University, for helpful comments and suggestions.
+1 "We thank Magnus Henrekson, Pontus Braunerhjelm, Mikael Stenkula, Annette Alstadsæter, Håkan Selin and participants in the June 2011 IFN/Swedish Entrepreneurship Forum Conference Entrepreneurship, Industrial Development and Growth for helpful comments and suggestions.
 Financial support from the Torsten and Ragnar Söderberg Foundations and from the Jan Wallander and Tom Hedelius Foundation is gratefully acknowledged.